hyperplasma/hyplusite-exporter/README.md

 ## Features

-- Bulk download of articles/posts from a CSV list
+- Bulk download of articles/posts from a category/subcategory CSV directory tree
 - Asynchronous, concurrent downloads for speed
 - Progress tracking and automatic resume
 - Local image downloads for offline viewing